You are the focus of everything we do.

 Get your house ready for your arrival back at home.
-Follow the checklist (Preparing Your Home) following this section to help make sure your house is as safe and comfortable as possible for your recovery.
+Follow the home preparation checklist to help make sure your house is as safe and comfortable as possible for your recovery.

 If you have a walker, put it in the trunk of your car.
 We will make sure it is working correctly and fit to your body before you leave the hospital.
 If you do not have a walker, we will make sure you are given a walker before you leave the hospital.